 When did you last play?
 Yes, you heard me right.
 We’d all agree that play is important for the social and emotional development of children.
 But you might not realize that play is equally important for maintaining resilience as we age.
 And our yoga mat is a great place to play.

 Why Should Adults Play?

 I received a new bicycle for my birthday—a baby blue beach cruiser with a large, wicker basket on the front.
-Having not owned (or ridden) a bike in quite a few years (ok, it’s been more than 20 years), my first few forays into our neighborhood were a bit scary.
-I was a bit wobbly and, I was more than a little anxious about falling.
+Having not owned (or ridden) a bike in quite a few years (ok, it’s been more than 20 year), my first few forays into our neighborhood were a bit scary.
+I was a bit wobbly and, more than a little anxious about falling.